PRUNERS/NINJA/README.md

 During NINJA's system-centric mode, NINJA profiles intervals of each unsafe communication routine.
 At the end of the execution (on MPI_Finalize()) under NINJA's system-centric mode, NINJA outputs the profile for NINJA's application-centric mode.

-### Runnig under Application-centric mode
+### Running with NINJA (Application-centric mode)
-NINJA's application-cenric mode (`NIN_MODE=1`) reads this profile and then injects an adequate amount of noise in order to manifest message-race bugs.
+NINJA's application-centric mode (`NIN_MODE=1`) reads this profile and then injects an adequate amount of noise in order to manifest message-race bugs.

     $ LD_PRELOAD=<path to installation directory>/lib/libninja.so NIN_MODE=1 srun -n (OR mpirun -np) 16 ./ninja_test_matching_race 1 0 1000 2 1000
     ===========================================